pratulyab/traffic-shaper/README.md

-# Traffic Shaper using Token Bucker filter
+# Traffic Shaper using Token Bucket filter

 <h2>Disclaimer</h2>
 This repository is a placeholder for Traffic Shaper system which I have implemented as part of the graduate level course, CSCI 402 - Operating systems, which I have taken at USC (Spring 2020).
 The course instructor is Prof. Bill Cheng.